shwezhu/shwezhu.github.io/content/post/python/basics/002-variable-parameter.md

         headers = params.pop("headers", None)
 ```

-上面代码 `model = params.get("model", None)` 的意思: It tries to retrieve the "model" key from the params dictionary, If that key exists, it uses that value, If that key does not exist, it uses the default value None.
+- `model = params.get("model", None)` : It tries to retrieve the "model" key from the params dictionary, If that key exists, it uses that value, If that key does not exist, it uses the default value None.

-对于 `deployment_id = params.pop("deployment_id", None)`: Tries to retrieve the "deployment_id" key from the params dictionary, If it exists, it uses that value and also removes that key,  If it does not exist, it uses the default value None.

-另外, 可以看到此函数`__prepare_create_request()`, 前半部分是一些有默认值的参数, 后面因为一些不那么主要的参数直接写成了arbitrary keyword arguments, 然后最后在函数体里遍历查找, 这么写主要是为了更好的 Readability, 即用户看到这个函数 至少知道要传什么参数, 如果函数写成 `def __prepare_create_request(cls, **params):`, 那用户也不知道具体怎么调用了,

-参考:
+- `deployment_id = params.pop("deployment_id", None)`: Same as `params.get()` but it will removes that key.

+References:

 - [Python Function Arguments [4 Types] – PYnative](https://pynative.com/python-function-arguments/)
 - [Dictionary - Python](https://docs.python.org/3/tutorial/datastructures.html)